When you're pregnant, there are three main things that you probably want to aim for:

 All nuts are a great natural source of fiber, minerals, and some even include omega-3 fatty acids.

 Dried fruits are also like bite-sized chewable vitamins, enriched with fiber.
-A word of caution here is that the same amount of natural sugar that's present in a whole fruit, is still present in its dried bite-sized state.
+A word of caution here is that the same amount of natural sugar that's present in whole fruit, is still present in its dried bite-sized state.

 So, avoid candied versions, and limit them to a fistful per day to not have spikes in blood sugar.